There are some parts of your life you don’t want the world to see.

 You could also convert your bitcoin to monero (XMR).
 It’s the largest and most well-known ‘privacy coin’ which is anonymous and near-untraceable.
 By converting your bitcoin into monero, you’ll make it extremely difficult to trace these funds back to you.

-You can use something like MorphToken to do this.
-It works like Shapeshift or Changelly, but doesn’t require registration or ID.
+You can use something like MorphToken or Sideshift.ai to do this.
+These work like Shapeshift or Changelly, but don’t require registration or ID.
 To quickly and easily generate a monero wallet, check out MyMonero.
 You should be able to access it through a Tails installation.

-- Convert it back to bitcoin.
-Just use MorphToken again – but in the opposite direction (i.e., monero to bitcoin).
+From here, you’ll then just need to covert it back whenever you want to spend some bitcoin.
 If you’re doing this, make sure you send the funds to a new address (or wallet).
 If you send it back to the same wallet it was originally in, then you’ve defeated the point of these extra steps.

 Managed to get this far?
 Congrats!

-If you’ve completed all of the steps correctly, it’ll be extremely difficult (if not impossible) for these funds to be traced back to you.
+If you’ve completed all of the steps correctly, it’ll be more difficult for these funds to be traced back to you.

 Don’t care about staying anonymous?

-Check out my post about the 5 cheapest ways to buy bitcoin in the UK.
+Check out my post about the best ways to buy bitcoin in the UK.

 What Do You Think?